-On this project, Matteo Inches states:
+On this project, says Matteo Inches:

-"The house was an old farm storage, then residence for a poor 6 person family and recently, only at level 0, the meeting place for the main political party in town.
+"The house was an old farm storage, Then residence for a poor family and 6 person Recently, only at level 0, the meeting place for the main political party in town.

-The project though wants to take out the most out of the 6 x 6 meters of the interior spaces and to underline the massive structure of the thick old walls of the existing building.
+The project wants to take out though The Most out of the 6 x 6 meters of the interior spaces and to underline the massive structure of the thick old walls of the Existing Building.